-- Financial Independence
+- Financial independence

-- Early Retirement
+- Early retirement

-The very first link in your guest post should link internally to another post on this blog that compliments your piece.
+The very first link in your guest post should link internally to another post on this blog that complements your piece.
 Thereafter, you are permitted to include a couple of additional links back to your site - within reason.
 Generally, two or three, max.
 These links should be included naturally within the writing and not come across as salesy.

-I reserve the right to include rel=”nofollow” in any links included within the guest post.
+We reserve the right to include rel=”nofollow” in any links included within the guest post.
 "No follow" links discourage search engines from "following" and counting the backlink.